HL7/US-Core/source/pages/general-guidance.md

 ### Search for Servers Requiring Status

 For searches where the client does not supply a status parameter, an implementation's business rules may override the FHIR RESTful search expectations and require a status parameter to be provided.
-These systems are allowed to reject such requests3 as follows:
+These systems are allowed to reject such requests as follows:

 - **SHALL** return an http `404` status
 - **SHALL** return an [OperationOutcome] specifying that status(es) must be present.